emp-toolkit/emp-ot/README.md

    run `./bin/[binary] 2 [port]` on the other machine.

 ## Performance
 All numbers are based on single thread, measured in terms of OT per second.
+Using three threads is expected to fill a 10Gbps network.

 ### Localhost
 Communication through loopback. [c4.2xlarge](http://www.ec2instances.info/?filter=c4.2xlarge) is used.